College of Humanities & Behavioral Sciences

 The School of Communication at Radford University offers students an opportunity to receive a minor in one of four concentration areas within the vast and ever-growing field of communication.

-Coordinators: Dr. Lisa Baker Webster, Communication / Dr. West Bowers, Media Studies / Professor Michael Meindl, Cinematic Arts
+Coordinators: Dr. Sandra French, Communication / Dr. West Bowers, Media Studies / Professor Michael Meindl, Cinematic Arts

 The 18-hour minor in Communication Studies consists of 3 credits from COMS 114, and 15 additional hours of COMS courses.
 The Communication Minor is designed to prepare undergraduate students to become more proficient professional communicators when working in an organizational setting such as public relations, training, investor relations, human resources, community relations, crisis management, and governmental or legislative relations.
 Students are prepared to make contributions to a variety of organizations from a communication perspective.
 They have the opportunity to develop special knowledge and skills with regard to conflict, groups, leadership, relationships, public relations, political campaigns, organizations, etc.